TerraMA2/terrama2/docker/dev/docker.md

 The parameter `-v ~/MyDevel:/home/terrama2/devel` at the end of the command is optional but required if you want to have access to the development folder from your host machine.

+For consistent permissions, configure your host devel folder with `chmod g+s`.

 ## Start the docker image

 ```